hombreperro45/docs/docs/library/vbam.md

 ## Background

 VBA-M is a Game Boy Advance emulator with the goal to improve upon VisualBoyAdvance by integrating the best features from the various builds floating around.

+Author(s):

+## Contribute to this documentation

+In order to propose improvements to this document, [visit it's corresponding source page on github](https://github.com/libretro/docs/tree/master/docs/library/vbam.md).
+Changes are proposed using "Pull Requests."

 ## License

 GPLv2